Carlsbad Caverns National Park in New Mexico - Awe Inspiring Visit!

 At the edge of what used to be the Permian Sea was the formation of a fossilized reef that eventually grew to many hundreds of feet thick and several miles wide.

-As the sea was receding and thousands of feet of sediment was filled in over this location, time altered the compressed organic material into precious oil and gas which has made parts of the Southwest valuable real estate for petroleum companies who try to recover those commodities for our modern lifestyles.
+As the sea was receding thousands of feet of sediment was filled in over this location.
+Time altered the compressed organic material into precious oil and gas which has made parts of the Southwest valuable real estate for petroleum companies who try to recover those commodities for our modern lifestyles.

-Progressing forward in time, parts of this fossilized reef became uplifted as happened with the Guadalupe Mountains, Apache Mountains and Glass Mountains in Texas...all a part of this same Permian Basin...most of which still remains buried underground.
+Progressing forward in time, parts of this fossilized reef became uplifted as happened with the Guadalupe Mountains, Apache Mountains and Glass Mountains in Texas which is all a part of this same Permian Basin.
+Most of the Permian Basin still remains buried underground.

-As areas became uplifted...starting some 20 to 40 million years ago, fresh water mixed with the saltier water began filling some of the rock areas.
+As areas became uplifted starting some 20 to 40 million years ago, fresh water mixed with the saltier water and began filling in some of the rock areas.

 No one knows for sure just who discovered this massive cave first but there is evidence of Indians knowing of its existence due to pictographs on some of the walls near the entrance.

 Also discovered are nearby cooking pits which the Indians would have utilized.